Employee performance reviews are key to offering helpful feedback to managers and employees.

 - 80% of peer-reviewed employees get a better understanding of their strengths and weaknesses

-Multiple viewpoints allow you to get a better understanding of an employee’s performance.
+Employees want to be evaluated by people other than their direct managers, and multiple viewpoints allow you to get a better understanding of an employee’s performance.

-That's why you should use a tool like TINYpulse to keep a pulse on your employees and get comprehensive feedback from their peers, collaborators and external stakeholders, on an ongoing basis.
+That's why you should use a tool like TINYpulse to keep a pulse on your employees and get comprehensive feedback from their peers, collaborators, and external stakeholders on an ongoing basis.

-"And, the feedback we collected afterwards, after reviews were done, is ‘This is so much easier, much better lift,' and the whole process felt better for everybody.
+"And, the feedback we collected afterwards, after reviews were done, is ‘This is so much easier, much better lift,' and the whole process felt better for everybody.”

---Cindy Larson, Director of People and Operations at Wheelhouse DMG
+—Cindy Larson, Director of People and Operations at Wheelhouse DMG